Rajakavitha1/testing_gitbook/production-environment/observability-alerting/observability.md

 ## Next

-You may now explore the [Usage Monitor](https://deploy.seldon.io/en/v2.3/contents/operations/usage-monitoring/index.html) feature in Seldon Enterprise Platform.
+You may now configure [Alerting](../observability-alerting/alerting.md) feature in Seldon Enterprise Platform.